guimarqu/guimarqu/README.md

 ### Hi there 👋

-Do you look for an operations research expert?
+Looking for an operations research expert?
 Contact me by [📬 mail](mailto:guimarqu.scuff585@passmail.com) or via [💬 Linkedin](www.linkedin.com/in/guimarqu).

 <br />